xpsi-group/xpsi/docs/source/HPC_systems.rst

 Batch usage
 ^^^^^^^^^^^

-For an example job script, refer to :ref:`example_script`.
+For an example job script, refer to :ref:`example_job`.

 Lisa (SURF)
 -----------